About this listing

 Now it's ready for guests.

-Tip: See Big Bear Events at Eventbrite to
+Tip: See Big Bear Events at Eventbrite

-see what's happening during your stay.
+to see what's happening in town.

 Even with these amenities, this cabin is the most authentic Western experience that you're going to find without a Time Machine.
 If you want a relaxing vacation in the woods with a surplus of vintage charm, this is the place.